MunGian/Hackathon2-Group-50-/README.md

   - Strikecritical hits, where both the player and the boss can deliver powerful strikes that deal double the damage to their opponent.
   - This battle system adds an element of unpredictability and strategy to the battles, as the outcomes of dodging, critical hits, and normal hits are determined by chance.
   - The chances are as follows: 20% for dodging, 60% for normal hits, and 20% for critical hits.
-- Progressive difficulty, with bosses becoming more powerful and dealing higher damage as the story unfolds.

 ## How to Play
 - The game is in text based, meaning that the player will input keywords into the panel.